imAIgene-Dream3D/BEHAV3D/docs/source/analysis/single_cell/state_classification.md

 **Reach for the `any_*` version**, when you have several organoid lines or immune subtypes in the same dataset and you believe behavior should be unrelated to whatever subtype it is contacting (e.g. you want organoid engagement to not depend on what organoid type it is engaging with but keep engagement as a general behavior).
 It keeps things to a plain "in contact or not."

-**Use a per-type column instead** when *which* subtype was contacted is actually part of the behavior you are trying to find (e.g. contact between different immune components (e.g. T-cells and macrophages), where contact could actually be a different behavior) — you'll get more, smaller full behavioural clusters in exchange for that detail.
+**Use a per-type column instead** when *which* population was contacted is actually part of the behaviour you are trying to find — for example contact between two different immune populations, such as T cells and macrophages, where touching one may mean something different from touching the other.
+You'll get more, smaller full behavioural clusters in exchange for that detail.
 ```

 ### Number of states